andycroll/andycroll.com/_posts/2018/2018-09-02-careful-with-present-when-using-activerecord-scopes.md

 ## But why?

-When you call `#present?` it instantiates the models in an array in memory before checking whether that array is empty or not.
-In most cases this will be fine but in extreme cases, say complex models, or a large dataset you might see large memory usage and slowdowns.
+When you call `#present?` it instantiates the objects into an array in memory before checking whether that array is empty or not.
+In most cases this will be fine but in extreme cases, say complex models or when using a large dataset, you might see very high memory usage and slow performing requests.

-If you use `#any?` a different, simpler SQL command is run that doesn't build a large array of Active Record objects.
+If you use `#any?`, a different, simpler SQL command is run that doesn't build a large array of Active Record objects in memory.

-There’s also no penalty to using it if the records are already loaded.
+If the relation has already been used, meaning the objects are loaded into memory, there’s no penalty to using `#present?` as it uses the existing array rather than loading a new one.

 As always with changes to how your application uses the database, you’ll definitely want to monitor how the changes affect the real-life performance characteristics of _your_ application.
+You need to make sure the extra SQL request from the call to `#any?` isn't a worse performing solution than using `#present?` for your data.

-You _could_ even monkey-patch the default behaviour of `#present?` on Active Relations in Rails by using the [`attendance` gem](https://github.com/schneems/attendance).
+You _could_ even monkey-patch the default behaviour of `#present?` on Active Relations in Rails, to always use `#any?`, by using the [`attendance` gem](https://github.com/schneems/attendance).
 This is a bit of a blunt instrument though and you’ll want to watch the performance of your app very closely if you take the plunge.

 ### Why not?

-Using `#any?` _is_ an extra SQL query, and the performance of your app might not benefit from the change in approach.
+Using `#any?` _is_ an extra SQL query, over using `#present?`, and the performance of your app might not benefit from the change in approach.

-Additionally the preloading of records might actually be more efficient if you then go on to use them.
+Additionally the preloading of records might be more efficient if you then go on to use them.

-A similar “fix” to that in the `attendance` gem, changing how `#present?` works on an Active Relation, has been [merged](https://github.com/rails/rails/pull/10539) and then [reverted](https://github.com/rails/rails/commit/2b763131eacaae5bff9ffb5015fbf367d594dc64) from Rails in favour of the existing behaviour.
-So there are definite performance subtleties to checking the presence of records.
+A similar “fix” to that in the `attendance` gem, changing how `#present?` works on an Active Relation, has been [merged](https://github.com/rails/rails/pull/10539) and then [reverted](https://github.com/rails/rails/commit/2b763131eacaae5bff9ffb5015fbf367d594dc64) from Rails in favour of the existing behaviour, where you have to be more specific and choose to use `#any?`.

+This shows that there are definite performance subtleties in this technique.
+What might seem to be an obvious performance improvement may not be for your application.